Do the Digit Insurance

 For instance, if rent is credited quarterly, TDS deduction will take place on a quarterly basis.
 Conversely, when individuals receive rent yearly, the deduction will also take place on the actual credit payment once a year.

-Rent Covers Service Charges
+3. Rent Covers Service Charges

 Service charges payable to business centres also fall under ‘rent’.
 It is because these cover payments are called by whatever names.

-TDS Requirement in the Case Where Furniture, Building, etc., Are Let Out by Separate Persons
+4. TDS Requirement in the Case Where Furniture, Building, etc., Are Let Out by Separate Persons

 Where furniture and fixtures are let out by one person and a building is let out by another person, the payee needs to deduct tax under this section only from the rent credited or paid for the hire of the building.

-Charges Related to a Cold Storage Facility
+5. Charges Related to a Cold Storage Facility

-CBDT Circular No.1/2008 dated 10.1.2008 provides clarification regarding applicability of provisions of section 194-I to payments made by the customers on account of cooling charges to the cold storage owners.
+CBDT Circular No.1/2008 dated 10.1.2008 provides clarification regarding the applicability of provisions of section 194-I to payments made by the customers on account of cooling charges to the cold storage owners.

-The main function of the cold storage is to preserve perishable goods by means of a mechanical process, and storage of such goods is only incidental in nature.
+The main function of cold storage is to preserve perishable goods by means of a mechanical process, and storage of such goods is only incidental in nature.
 The customer is also not given any right to use any demarcated space/place or the machinery of the cold store and thus does not become a tenant.

-Hall Rent Paid by an Association for its Usage
+6. Hall Rent Paid by an Association for its Usage

-Payments to Hotels for Holding Seminars (Including Lunch)
+7. Payments to Hotels for Holding Seminars (Including Lunch)

 Provisions of this section are not applicable for cases where hotels do not charge for usage of premises but for meal/catering only.
 However, it would be applicable for the catering part.

-TDS Rates Applicable Under Section 194I Rent
+TDS Rates Applicable Under Section 194I on Rent

 TDS is applicable when the payee credits ‘income by way of rent’ to the landlord’s account.
-Note that if you receive rent through cheque, draft or cash, this tax will be deducted during the time of payment.
+Note that if you receive rent through cheque, draft or cash, this tax will be deducted at the time of payment.

 The table given below provides an insight into the 194I rent TDS rate based on the property type.

-Circumstances When TDS Under Section 194I Is Not Deductible
+Circumstances When TDS Under Section 194I is Not Deductible

 Here are some cases when TDS on rent under section 194I does not get deducted -

-- Amount Paid/Payable Not Exceeding ₹240000 During the Financial Year - No tax is applicable if rent is not more than ₹240000 from FY 2019-20 onwards (earlier, the 194I rent limit was ₹1, 80,000).
+• Amount Paid/Payable Not Exceeding ₹6 Lakh During the Financial Year - No tax is applicable if rent is not more than ₹50,000 per month from FY 2025-26 onwards.

-- If the Amount Is Paid or Credited in March: On or before 30th April
+• If the Amount is Paid or Credited in March: On or before 30th April

 FAQs about Section 194I of Income Tax Act